Building a limit order book in Rust

 Core data types

-First, let us define the basic building blocks: the Order
+First, let us define the basic building blocks: the Order struct and the enumeration for buy/sell sides.

 /// Unique identifier for an order